bloq/sol-mass-payouts/README.md

 The funder (owner) may withdraw funds from the claims group, if-and-only-if the "withdrawable" feature is enabled.

+## Security notes

+### Under-funding

+It appears prohibitively expensive to validate that a holding is fully funded.
+(Solutions welcome)

+As a consequence, it is possible to under-fund a claims group.

+### Withdraw locking

+The withdraw lock feature permits permanent disabling of withdrawals by the funder/owner.

 ## Setup.
 1. Install packages